akeshavan/appstract/README.md

 }
 ```

-where each pmid key is the pmid of the abstract you want to annotate
+where each pmid key is the pmid of the abstract you want to annotate.
+For example see: https://github.com/akeshavan/appstract/blob/master/autism_manifest.json#L1 .

 8. Also host your images somewhere else (like S3), it will be cheaper to pull images from there instead of firebase.
-The images will be found at: `https://yourS3bucket/pmid.json`
+The images will be found at: `https://yourS3bucket/pmid.json` .
+The content of the json file should look like: https://d2ndgqavqxbnim.cloudfront.net/autism/21192986.json

-9. Edit the `imageBaseUrl` here https://github.com/akeshavan/appstract/blob/master/src/config.js#L3 to point to your images
+9. Edit the `imageBaseUrl` here https://github.com/akeshavan/appstract/blob/master/src/config.js#L3 to point to your abstract json files

 10. Start playing to test that it works